eslint/rfcs/designs/2019-config-simplification/README.md

 };
 ```

-Here, it is the `defs.ruleNamespaces` that assigns the name `react` to the rules from `eslint-plugin-react`.
-The reference to `react/` in a rule will always look up that value in the `defs.ruleNamespaces` key.
+Here, it is the `defs.plugins` that assigns the name `react` to the rules from `eslint-plugin-react`.
+The reference to `react/` in a rule will always look up that value in the `defs.plugins` key.

-**Note:** If a config is merged with another config that already has the same `defs.ruleNamespaces` namespace defined and the namespace doesn't refer to the same rules object, then an error is thrown.
+**Note:** If a config is merged with another config that already has the same `defs.plugins` namespace defined and the namespace doesn't refer to the same rules object, then an error is thrown.
 In this case, if a config already has a `react` namespace, then attempting to combine with another config that has a `react` namespace that contains different rules will throw an error.
 This is to ensure the meaning of `namespace/rule` remains consistent.

 #### Plugins Specifying Their Own Namespaces

-Rules imported from a plugin must be assigned a namespace using `defs.ruleNamespaces`, which puts the responsibility for that namespace on the config file user.
+Rules imported from a plugin must be assigned a namespace using `defs.plugins`, which puts the responsibility for that namespace on the config file user.
 Plugins can define their own namespace for rules in two ways.
+(Note that plugins will not be required to define their own namespaces.)

 First, a plugin can export a recommended configuration to place in a config array.
 For example, a plugin called `eslint-plugin-example`, might define a config that looks like this: